sellpy/web-interview/README.md

  A browsertab will automatically open and load the app.

 ### Development set-up
 If you don't have a favorite editor we highly recommend [VSCode](https://code.visualstudio.com).
-We've also some ESLint rules set up which will help you catch bugs etc. If you're using VSCode, install the regular [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and you should be good to go!
+We've also had some ESLint rules set up which will help you catch bugs etc. If you're using VSCode, install the regular [ESLint plugin](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint) and you should be good to go!

 You can open the root folder in one workspace, or `/frontend` and `/backend` in seperate workspaces - both should work fine.